Scotiabank Mortgage Rates & Reviews

 If your vacation home isn't your primary residence, you will be charged capital gains taxes if you decide to sell the property and the sale price is higher than your adjusted cost basis.
 Your adjusted cost basis is your purchase price plus the cost of any renovations you have done on the property.

-Another important tax consideration is on your rental income if you rent the property out when you are not using it.
-This will allow you to earn income, while also allowing you to subtract any costs of renting the property out from the income you make.
-This means you will be able to deduct the cost of expenses for the property for when you aren't using it, along with depreciation to drastically reduce the taxes you would pay on your rental income from the property.
+If you rent the property when you aren’t using it, your rental income will be an important consideration when it comes to taxes.
+You can subtract any costs of renting the property out from the income you make.
+This means you will be able to deduct the expenses related to the property for when you aren't using it, along with depreciation (where applicable) to drastically reduce the taxes you would pay on your rental income from the property.

 Scotiabank Investment Property Mortgage

-Depending on if you plan on occupying part of the investment property, you may only need as little as 5% down because you will be eligible for mortgage insurance.
-If not, you will need at least 20% down.
-Other options to purchase an investment property include leveraging existing home equity if you already own a property through the Scotia Total Equity Plan (STEP).
-STEP allows you to use your existing home equity to cover a downpayment.
+If you plan on occupying part of the investment property, you may only need as little as 5% down because you will be eligible for mortgage insurance.
+If not, you will need at least a 20% downpayment.
+If you already have a Scotia Total Equity Plan (STEP) tied to your current home’s equity, you can leverage it to purchase an investment property.
+STEP allows you to get a line of credit against your home equity which can be used to pay the downpayment for your investment property.

 To qualify for a mortgage loan for an investment property, you will need: